-My only criticism of the parade, and this could just be a creative decision that was done by design, is that it is stylistically disjointed.
+My main criticism of the parade is that it is stylistically disjointed.
 Every float seems to have its own look, with no really aesthetic yarn or semblance of a unified style.
 Even this is a relatively minor quibble.

-This could have been a considered decision, given that numerous films are represented, but this is the case with virtually every parade, and most of the best ones do have a cohesive look.
+For one thing, numerous films are represented and each has its own distinct visual identity.
+For another, some of Festival of Fantasy Parades floats were “hand me downs” from Tokyo Disneyland.
 Still, it’s a fantastic parade with some very cool-looking floats, a catchy soundtrack, and just a great vibe to it in general.

 If you want the best experience and photos, there’s only one place where you should watch the Festival of Fantasy Parade, and that’s Main Street.
 This is because it’s a fantasy themed parade, and of the places the parade travels, only the backdrop of Cinderella Castle is fitting (ironically, the parade does not go through Fantasyland).